AMWA-TV/is-14/docs/API requests.md

 - methodLevel - number representing the inheritance level of the class containing the method (see [Control Classes](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#control-classes))
 - methodIndex - number representing the index level of the method within the specified inheritance level (see [Control Classes](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#control-classes))

-This means for a given base URL the `root` block can be targeted by using `{baseUrl}/root` as the URL.
-Furthermore, the [userLabel](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncobject) of the `root` block can be targeted by using `{baseUrl}/rolePaths/root/properties/1p6/value` as the URL.
+As an example, for a given base URL, clients can target the `root` block by using `{baseUrl}/root` as the URL.
+Furthermore, clients can target the [userLabel](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncobject) of the `root` block by using `{baseUrl}/rolePaths/root/properties/1p6/value` as the URL.

 The following subsections define common use cases for the applicable HTTP verbs where resources are located using their associated `rolePath`.